Providing exceptional legal representation to our clients.

 Online Payments:

-Clients can now pay their invoice or retainer online using Visa, MasterCard or Discover.
-The Quintana Law Firm, LLC accepts credit card payments as a courtesy to our current clients.
-We provide an online payment option so that our current clients can manage their attorney fees and costs and pay their invoices or retainers safely and conveniently.
+Clients can now pay their invoices or retainers online using an e-Check or one of the following credit cards: Visa, MasterCard, or Discover.
+The Quintana Law Firm, LLC now accepts e-Check & credit card payments as a courtesy to our current clients.
+We provide an online payment option so that our current clients can pay their invoices or retainers safely and conveniently.

-A retainer is an advance payment and deposit of legal fees, services, and costs.
-It is not a guarantee or estimate as to the amount of our legal services or what litigation will cost.
+A payment for a current invoice is for legal services and costs earned and that are now due.
+A payment for a retainer is an advance payment and deposit for legal fees, services, and costs.
+It is not a guarantee or an estimate as to the amount of our legal services or what your legal matter will cost.

-Please note that, due to bank processing times, it may take 2-3 business days before your account reflects your credit card payment.
+Please note that, due to bank processing times, it may take 2-5 business days before your account reflects your credit card or e-Check payment. e-Check payments are limited to a $5,000.00 payment amount so if your retainer amount is larger than $5,000.00 then you will have to break up into payment amounts that are $5,000.00 or less.

 Disclaimer: